tduyng/prettyoutput/README.md

 It's currently 3 to 5 times quicker than util.inspect used by many loggers.
 It's available as a NodeJS library or a cli too.

-## Credits
-This is based on the great work done on the project [prettyjson](https://github.com/rafeca/prettyjson)

 ## How to install

 Via NPM: